Databases overview

 Click the sections below for details on how to connect to our supported databases:

-To view the connectivity options for our databases, consult the connectivity option documentation.
+To view the connectivity options for our databases, refer to the connectivity option topic

 Mapping error message

 If you encounter the following message: ActionScriptActionScript The schemas tables columns: test_Ñ, משתמשים, خش, C_TAMAÑO_PASTEL and 2 more contains invalid chars, or does not exists, and can not be pulled.View Logs It indicates that invalid characters are present in the specified tables or columns.
-As a result, these tables or columns will not be retrieved and will not appear in the mapping.
+As a result, Data Integration will not retrieve these tables or columns and will not display them in the mapping.